worldbank/dime-data-handbook/material-about-this-book/drip-summary-300-words.md

 The Handbook leads the reader through a complete empirical research project, providing links to continuously-updated resources on the DIME Wiki as well as illustrative examples from the Demand for Safe Spaces study conducted in Rio de Janeiro.
-The premise is that standardizing and simplifying data tasks improves research quality and enables more effective collaboration.
+Its premise is that standardizing and simplifying data tasks improves research quality and enables more effective collaboration.
 The first chapter introduces principles for conducting reproducible, transparent, and credible development research.